joshua-evins/capstone/Code/MeshDeformation/README.md

 * Z: clear effects

 The engine has a slight conflict with the 2012 compiler so upgrading that project, which is a requirement of this project, may cause a crash.
 You can set the compiler for that project to 2010 post-upgrade and it should function properly.

+For more detail about the development process of this demo see weeks 2-3 in the [https://github.com/joshua-evins/capstone/blob/master/Documentation/WeeklyProjectSummary.pdf](WeeklyProgressSummary)